-- an in-camera long exposure noise reduction and good performances at moderate ISO;
+- An in-camera long exposures noise reduction and good performances at moderate ISO;

-- remote trigger for the shutter and an intervallometer;
+- Remote trigger for the shutter and an intervalometer;

-- and a decent battery life (or allow for the use of a battery grip).
+- Decent battery life (or allow for the use of a battery grip).

 For compact cameras, you need a wide and fast lens as well as manual focus it.
 Some form of focus peeking or Live View magnification is a nice feature.
 It will help you to focus properly on the stars.

 The most important feature for a good lens is speed.
 This means an aperture in the f/1.4 to f/3.5 range.
 It should allow you to focus in manual mode.
 And it should have good optical performances such as sharpness, vignetting, chroma and astigmatism when used wide open.

 As for the choice of the focal length, for night landscapes, the wider, the better.
 I would not go higher than 50mm on a full-frame camera.
 The possibility to mount filters is a plus.

 As far as I know, you can’t use any fisheye lenses with a filter.
 But some wide angles for micro 4/3 cameras have threads to screw one on.